 It’s your involvement and experience with the product that makes that offer so attractive.

 This is the complete opposite of PPC, where you’re not even seen by the consumer in order for the transaction to take place.
 Instead, this is you talking directly to those who may need a product that you’re offering, who have their ears and eyes on you.
 This is not using your money in order to make money, like with PPC.
-It’s using your reputation, trust and authority in order to get others to take your recommendation, use it, and pay you something in return in the form of a commission.
+It’s using your reputation, trust and authority in order to get others to take your recommendation, use it and pay you something in return in the form of a commission.

 My Affiliate Income

-Last month, I made $5,023.33 in affiliate sales, and like I said, about 95% of that came from offering products that I’ve used and put my word behind.
+Last month, I made $5,023.33 in affiliate sales, and like I said, about 95% of that came from offering products I’ve used and put my word behind.

-On this blog, I’m sure you’ve seen me personally recommend the Internet Business Mastery Academy before, and I do that because they helped my internet business get to that next level when I was starting out, I’m still a member today, and I truly believe in the program.
+On this blog, I’m sure you’ve seen me personally recommend the Internet Business Mastery Academy before, and I do that because they helped my internet business get to that next level when I was starting out.
+I’m still a member today, and I truly believe in the program.

-So, to conclude, I would say that you can choose which kind of affiliate marketing works best for you, unattached, related, or involved, but in my experience, using your authority and presence in a niche to recommend products that you’ve actually used that have actually benefited you in some way is the best way to go.
+So, to conclude, I would say that you can choose which kind of affiliate marketing works best for you—Unattached, Related, or Involved—but in my experience, using your authority and presence in a niche to recommend products that you’ve used and have benefited you in some way is the best way to go.

-- They have some kind of proof that it works,
+- They have some kind of proof that it works